-M, my first son, married Ce over five years ago; a delightful, lady from Puerto Rico who is a veterinarian.
+M, my first son, married Ce over six years ago; a delightful, lady from Puerto Rico who is a veterinarian.
 I treasure watching as their life together grows and evolves.

 I adopted my second son, D, as a married adult.
 When he was a teenager he often came home after school with M. and became like a son to my husband and me.
 After his parents and my husband died I adopted him.
 My second son, D married Ca long before I adopted him.
-He and Ca have two little boys, aged 5 and 3 years old and a little girl who is one year old.
+He and Ca have two little boys, aged 6 and 4 years old and a little girl who is almost three years old.
 You can just imagine how much fun I have with these three children!!